magento/devdocs/guides/v2.1/architecture/archi_perspectives/arch_diagrams.md

 ## Architecture layers diagram {#archi-layers}

-The following diagram illustrates the components of Magento, and shows the "layers" or tiers in the Magento product.
+The following diagram illustrates the components and shows the "layers" or tiers in Magento.

 ![]({{site.baseurl}}/common/images/archi_diagrams_current.png)